madhavajay/nd889/6_planning/heuristic_analysis.md

 6. Unload(C1, P1, JFK)

 ### Algorithm Comparison
 For this problem Greedy Best First Graph Search (GBFGS + h1) performs the best by far, achieving the fastest speed with the lowest number of node expansions.
 The reasoning for this is, "Greedy best-first search tries to expand the node that is closest to the goal, on the grounds that this is likely to lead to a solution quickly.
-Thus, it evaluates nodes by using just the heuristic function; that is, f(n) = h(n)." **[\[1\]](#user-content-references)**
+Thus, it evaluates nodes by using just the heuristic function; that is, f(n) = h(n)." **[\[1\]](#user-content-references)** In this small problem GBF finds the solution easily with minimal node expansion or time.

 Problem | Algorithm | Nodes Expanded | Goal Tests | New Nodes | Steps | Time (s) | x Slower
 --------|-----------|----------------|------------|-----------|------------|-----|-----